2022 Transit in Transition at UCLAangelawu2022-04-07T12:33:48-07:00

 Kome Ajise is the executive director of the Southern California Association of Governments.
 He has three decades of experience in regional planning and transportation, most recently as the Director of Planning at SCAG.
 Prior to working at SCAG, Kome was the Chief Deputy Director at the California Department of Transportation (Caltrans), where he was responsible for internal operations, overseeing more than 18,000 employees and a budget in excess of $1.1 billion.
 Previously, he was Caltrans’ Deputy Director of Planning and Modal Programs and oversaw the Aeronautics, Mass Transportation, Rail, Transportation Planning, Local Assistance, and Research Innovation and System Information Divisions.
 Kome has a Bachelor of Science degree in Geography and Regional Planning from the University of Benin, Nigeria and a Master of City and Regional Planning degree from California State University, Fresno.

-Evelyn Blumenberg is a Professor of Urban Planning and Director of the Lewis Center for Regional Policy Studies in UCLA’s Luskin School of Public Affairs.
-Her research examines transportation and economic outcomes for low-wage workers and the role of planning and policy in addressing transportation disparities.
-She holds a BA in political science from the University of California, Berkeley, and an MA and Ph.D. in urban planning from the University of California, Los Angeles.
+Evelyn Blumenberg is a Professor of Urban Planning and Director of the Lewis Center for Regional Policy Studies in the Luskin School of Public Affairs at UCLA.
+Her research examines transportation and economic outcomes for low-wage workers, and the role of planning and policy in addressing transportation disparities.
+Professor Blumenberg holds a BA in political science from the UC, Berkeley, and a MA and PhD in urban planning from UCLA.

 Anne Brown is an Assistant Professor in the School of Planning, Public Policy, and Management at the University of Oregon.
 Her research examines transportation equity, shared mobility, and travel behavior.
 Anne has published on a range of transportation equity topics including discrimination in new mobility, the planning implications of ride-hailing, transit fare equity, and the policy implications of being car-free versus car-less.
 Anne was awarded Best Article by an Early Career Scholar by the Journal of the American Planning Association for her work on ride-hail travel and equity, and the Rising Scholar Award from the Association of Collegiate Schools in Planning.
 Current work analyzes the equity requirements in shared mobility programs, ride-hail use and car access among travelers earning low-incomes, and micromobility parking policy.
 Anne holds a Master of Urban and Regional Planning and PhD in Urban Planning from UCLA.